sBaidani/faceplant/README.md

 # faceplant
-Website that scans an image for a face and depending on the emotion detected, places that face on a famous ...
+Website that scans an image for a face and depending on the emotion detected, places that face on a famous portraits.
-Well, we hoped to do that
+(The  physiognomy of your face will be scanned and depending on the emotion detected, it will be placed on a famous portrait.)
+To see the code, please look at different branches.

+Here you can find Frontend (index1.html, main.css, Faceplant.js): https://github.com/sBaidani/faceplant/tree/Simona